-Today, I will show you how to heat emboss with your Cricut Explore die cut machine.
-Embossing is a technique that adds a raised surface to a material, often giving it a “pop” effect.
+Fortunately, there are ways around this limitation and you can achieve both heat embossing and dry embossing with your Cricut Explore cutting machine.
+If you aren’t sure what embossing is, it is a technique that adds a raised surface to a material, often giving it a “pop” effect.
 It’s a fun and creative technique that you can add to making cards and scrapbooking.

 Ranger Embossing Pen – This is an embossing pen that fits perfectly in the Cricut Explore.
 There are two pens in each pack, a clear pen, and a black pen.
 The clear won’t show up in the background, but if you do want a darker background, use the black.